fsvreddit/automodmail/redditWiki.md

     action_reason: "low karma"

+**Note**: The app will only look back through the most recent 200 mod actions that match the specified moderator name(s) and/or mod actions.
+As a result, mod action checks are usually only suitable for fairly recent actions especially if you have a subreddit with a busy mod log.

 ## Priority

 Like AutoModerator, this app supports the `priority` attribute against rules.
 Rules without a priority are treated as priority 0.
 If more than one rule matches the incoming modmail, the actions on the rule with he highest priority are taken and others ignored.